samuel-jimenez/GramEditor/docs/src/languages/csharp.md

 ## Configuration

-The `OmniSharp` binary can be configured in a Zed settings file with:
+The `OmniSharp` binary can be configured in a Tehanu settings file with:

 ```json [settings]
 {